 JAX-WS maps to Java 5.0 and relies on many of the features new in Java 5.0 like Web Service annotations.

 JAX-RPC has its own data mapping model, JAX-WS's data mapping model is JAXB.
 JAXB promises mappings for all XML schemas.

-JAX-WS introduces message-oriented functionality, dynamic asynchronous functionality which are missing in JAX-RPC.
+JAX-WS introduces message-oriented functionality, dynamic asynchronous functionality which is missing in JAX-RPC.

 JAX-WS also add support, via JAXB, for MTOM, the new attachment specification.

-JBossTS supports Web Services transactions, including extended transaction models designed specifically for loosely-coupled, long running business processes.
+Ans: JBossTS supports Web Services transactions, including extended transaction models designed specifically for loosely-coupled, long-running business processes.
 J2EE transactions can integrate seamlessly with Web Services transactions using our integrated, bi-directional transaction bridge.
 Interoperability with many other vendors is provided out-of-the-box and JBoss is an active participant in these standards.

-For Seam 1.3: Seam was developed against JBoss 4.2.
-Seam can still be run against JBoss 4.0.
+Ans: For Seam 1.3: Seam was developed against JBoss 4.2.
+The seam can still be run against JBoss 4.0.
 The seam documentation contains instructions for configuring JBoss 4.0.

-Yes, Seam provides its own integration test framework based on TestNG.
+Ans: Yes, Seam provides its own integration test framework based on TestNG.
 You can easily mock all Seam services using those facilities without ever loading an application server or a database.
-Refer to the testexample ANT target in the Seam booking example application for more details
+Refer to the test example ANT target in the Seam booking example application for more details